-Having used several Thrive Themes products for my websites over the years, I thought now is a good time to write a review about their WordPress themes and plugins.
+Having used several Thrive Themes products for my websites over the years, I thought it would be good to write a review about their WordPress themes and plugins.

-I can honestly say that discovering Thrive Themes four years ago was a turning point in my online business.
-Using their products allowed me to improve my sites and increase conversions significantly.
+I can honestly say that discovering Thrive Themes several years ago was a turning point in my online business.
+Using their products allowed me to improve my sites in different ways and increase conversions significantly.

-This Thrive Themes review takes you through the company and their products, followed by six reasons why you should consider making the switch to this well established WordPress developer.
+This Thrive Themes review takes you through the company and their products, followed by five reasons why I believe you should consider making the switch to this well established WordPress developer.

 Who is Thrive Themes?